| || |

 - When will the device be installed?

-- Where can I look at the City Council Agenda/Packet?
+- Where can I find the City Council Agenda/Packet?

 - Where can I have a document notarized?